h0tk3y/kotlin-version-changer/README.md

     ```
     kotlin-version-changer.bat --project C:\kotlin-gradle-test\ --version 1.1.2-eap-44 --repository EAP
     ```

-Destination, if provided, is not cleaned up before project copying.
-Consider using separate destinations or cleaning it manually.

 This tool does not analyze extension variables like `ext.kotlin_version`, instead, the versions are changed directly in the dependency declarations.
 Also, this tool is not meant for the projects you work with, because it does not follow Gradle idioms.